 To learn more about the history of this calculating wonder check out the “Slide Rule History” by the Oughtred Society (OS) or my 2-page summary (in Dutch).

-Those needing a “memory jogger” or is intrigued how such bygone analogue calculators worked, the International Slide Rule Museum (ISRM) offers an illustrated teach yourself course: “How To Use The Slide Rule”.
+Need a “memory jogger” or just intrigued how such bygone analogue calculators worked, then the International Slide Rule Museum (ISRM) offers an online teach yourself course: “How To Use The Slide Rule”.
 Alternatively download the self-running 35mm “slide show” Training Programme with synchronised audio commentary I digitalised.
 Afterwards try out some test calculations using Robert Wolf's online simulation of the classic Nestler 23R wooden slide rule.
 If this gets you thinking about starting your own collection, then the UKSRC/OS “Beginner’s Guide to Collecting Slide Rules” is a must read.

 For educators looking for maths related inspiration and teaching aids/material then you need to look no further than Nicola Marras’ slide rule inspired website.
 But if you are just looking for reference works/published books on slide rules try one of these inventories: List 1 or List 2.

-Rod Lovett’s facility listing all the slide rules of 14 major makers has recently been expanded with 7 new image archives – click HERE to take a look.
+Rod Lovett’s facility listing the slide rule models of 14 major makers has been expanded with 7 new image archives – click HERE to take a look.

 Thanks to Jose G. Fernández collectors can now download free-of-charge English & Spanish translations of Rechenschieber im Wandel der Zeit - a book published in 2009 by Guus Craenen.
 It charts the development and evolution of the slide rule from 1787 to 1905.
 Click HERE to go to the download webpage.